List of Summit League champions: Baseball

 Division titles are counted as a full regular season championship.
-Current Summit League members Denver, Kansas City, North Dakota, and South Dakota have never sponsored baseball while in the conference.
+Current Summit League members Kansas City, North Dakota, and South Dakota have never sponsored baseball while in the conference.

-Of former Summit members, IUPUI added baseball in the 1994 season but dropped the sport after 2001; Wisconsin–Milwaukee only participated in league play in the 1994 season, its final one in the conference; Oakland did not participate in league play during the 1999 season, its first as a conference member; and Buffalo and Wisconsin–Green Bay never sponsored baseball while in the Summit.
+Of former Summit members, IUPUI added baseball in the 1994 season but dropped the sport after 2001; Wisconsin–Milwaukee only participated in league play in the 1994 season, its final one in the conference; Oakland did not participate in league play during the 1999 season, its first as a conference member; and Buffalo, Denver, and Wisconsin–Green Bay never sponsored baseball while in the Summit.